 This stunning 18-carat gold, emerald and diamond brooch by Cartier in the shape of a camellia was made in London in the nineteen-forties.
 The realistic flower is built up from several layers of curling, ribbed gold petals.
 It is set with eleven cabochon-cut emeralds of different sizes, all of very clear quality.
 Three sparkling brilliant-cut diamonds are set between the outer petals.

-A Camellia Flower Brooch
+A Camellia Flower Brooch by Cartier

 This flower holds multiple meanings besides its inherent beauty.
 In Latin, the word “camellia” translates to “helper to the priest.”
 The flower was named after Father Georg Joseph Kamel, a Jesuit missionary, pharmacist and naturalist known for producing the first comprehensive accounts of Philippine flora and fauna in the 1600’s and for introducing Philippine nature to the European learned world.